zevv/zForth/README.md

   then larger, resulting in 30% to 50% space saving

 - Portable: zForth is written in 100% ANSI C, and runs on virtually all architectures.
-Tested on x86, x86_64, ARM, ARM thumb, Mips, Atmel AVR and 8051
+Tested on x86, x86_64, ARM, ARM thumb, MIPS, Atmel AVR and the 8051.

 - Small footprint: the kernel C code compiles to about 3 or 4 kB of machine code, depending on the architecture and chosen cell data types.